mnlipp/osgi-getting-started/Bndtools.md

 Now use the wizard to create a "Bndtools OSGi Workspace" (File/New/Other/Bndtools).
 Choose the "Minimal workspace", everything else is outdated.
 You'll see a project `cnf` having been created in your workspace.
 Ignore it for the time being.
 Use the wizard again and create a new "Bndtools OSGi Project".
 Choose the Bndtools/Empty template and use `SimpleBundle-bnd` as project name.
+If you're using JavaSE-9 or later, skip the creation of `module-info.java` and when the dialogue closes refresh the newly created project (right click on it and choose "refresh")[^notNecessary].

+[^notNecessary]: This shouldn't be necessary and is most likely an Eclipse bug.

 Have a look at the `generated` folder in `SimpleBundle-bnd`.
 Double-click on `SimpleBundle-bnd.jar` (ignore the error dialog) and then&mdash;in the "Jar File Viewer" that appears&mdash;double-click on `MANIFEST.MF`.
 Looks a bit familiar but much